 Centennial Banquet Center

-- The job fair will take place in the El Paso Corner.
+- The Job Fair will take place in a section of the Ballroom.

 - FREE parking is available just outside of the venue.